 Ipoh is a city in Malaysia and the capital of Perak state, once a thriving tin mining hub and now a rising travel destination.
-Located in the Kinta Valley, surrounded by cave temples and karst formations, Ipoh is known for its vibrant old town, art-covered alleyways and signature dishes like chicken rice, curry mee and white coffee.
-The city’s slower pace and nostalgic atmosphere offer a refreshing change from Malaysia’s bigger urban centres.
-Those working on their laptop from Ipoh will find a range of spaces to set up a base, suitable average Wi-Fi speeds and and a calm, unhurried vibe.
+Located in the Kinta Valley, surrounded by cave temples and karst mountains, Ipoh is known for its vibrant old town, art-covered alleyways and signature dishes like chicken rice, curry mee and white coffee.
+The city’s slower pace and nostalgic atmosphere offer a refreshing change from Malaysia’s bigger destinations.
+Those working on their laptop from Ipoh will find a range of spaces to set up a base, suitable average Wi-Fi speeds and and a calm vibe.
 Overall, Ipoh is an appealing option for remote work in Malaysia – especially for those drawn to heritage, food and relaxed atmosphere.

 Popular areas to stay for working remotely in Ipoh include the Old Town, Concubine Lane and Tambun.